ibexa/documentation-user/docs/getting_started.md

 ![Dashboard](img/dashboard.png "Dashboard")

-You can always return to the Dashboard by selecting the eZ logo in the upper left corner.
+You can always return to the Dashboard by selecting the logo in the upper left corner.

 The top bar allows you to move between important sections of the application.